FOOD FOR MEN

 The solution?
 Cut the body fat.

 Do you know the best method to cut it?
 A son of a friend of mine just lost 30lb.
-Without a diet, without a special groups or fancy service like Weight Watchers or similar.
+Without a diet, without a special group or fancy services like Weight Watchers or similar.

 The solution?
 He said: “close your mouth".